 "Well, I don't see any shrinkage or lesions... yet."
 He scans whatever is coming out of my brain.
 "But there's neuroinflammation, and your dopamine uptake receptors are severely out of balance..."
 I tune out as he describes whatever he has decided I have wrong with me.
 It always boils down to the same thing: Quit drinking.

-"They are against the law, and have been confiscated.
+"They are against the law.
 They may not impair your mental functioning, but they maintain -"

-"Right, I know, they keep a lot of things active.
+"Right, I know, they enable the addiction.
 Your guy on the ship told me.
 But if I don't take them, I'll get the shakes.
 Someone in Twelve died from a heart attack during the shakes."

 "Which is why we will keep you under medical supervision as you dry out, Mr. Abernathy.
-You have enough in your system to linger for a few days, but after that, you will be dealing with rather severe withdrawal."
+You have enough left in your system to linger for a few days, according to your bloodwork, but after that, you will be dealing with rather severe withdrawal."

 There is no opportunity to argue, and no compassion offered.
 I am assigned a bed, nowhere near the others.
-Finnick is ambulatory (though still under observation and, apparently, a suicide watch), and he comes to see me.
+Finnick is ambulatory (though apparently under a suicide watch), and he comes to see me, psych nurse in tow.
 Katniss is refusing to speak or even acknowledge anyone, except in her sleep.

 "She did sleep for a little while," Finnick says.
 "But she woke up screaming for that pearl Peeta found for her.
 I got it out of that parachute she was carrying things in.
 She stopped talking as soon as she had it.
 They took the burn ointment for the hospital."

 "I doubt she'll care about the ointment.
 They had to make sure the spile wasn't a weapon."

 He smiles faintly, then sighs and puts his head in his hands.